 Please note that Oxis Turbuhaler is labelled as the metered dose (amount of the active

 ingredient from the meter inside the mouthpiece of the original version).
-The new
+The delivered

 Regular maintenance treatment

 The usual maintenance dose is one inhalation of Oxis Turbuhaler (6 mcg [4.5 mcg] or